 Heat a tablespoon of oil in a large pan, brown the game meat in batches, keep to one side.

 Heat the rest of the oil, cook the onions until starting to soften but not color.
-Add the garlic, bacon & mushrooms and cook for 2-3 minutes.
+Add the garlic, bacon & mushrooms and cook for 2 to 3 minutes.

 Stir in the flour & cook for 2 minutes.
 Season well & stir in the bay leaves, orange juice & zest, redcurrant jelly, stock & port.